bfildier/EUREC4A_movies/README.md

 ```
 overlays the GOES16 images with flight trajectories and sounding trajectories.

-Note: The images need to be created first and must exists for the requested time
+Note: The images need to be created first and must exists for the requested times

 ## Configuration
 The configuration of the movies/images is done by the config-yaml files in `./config/`